anshvijay28/Apple-Assistant/README.md

 ## Commands
 - "hi" --> "Hey there!"
-- "gpt: "  --> Whatever is put after the colon will be put through ChatGPT using the OpenAI's API and you will get the appropriate response
+- "gpt: "  --> Whatever is put after the colon will be put through ChatGPT using the OpenAI's API and the user will get the appropriate response
 - "weather" --> Will output the current temperature, high and low of the day, and what time the sun will set
-- "picture: " --> What is put after the colon will be put through DALLE 2 using OpenAI's API and you will get the appropriate response
+- "picture: " --> Whatever is put after the colon will be put through DALLE 2 using OpenAI's API and the user will get the appropriate response
 - "balance" --> If using Twilio's free account it will output how much money is left in the account